September 2

-The author of a novel will undoubtably use analogies in order to add style and color to their writing.
-An example of a written analogy might be using a phrase comparing your whirlwind schedule to being “busy as a bee,” or that searching for a lost object is akin to “finding a needle in a haystack.”
+The author of a novel will undoubtably use analogies and metaphors in order to add style and color to their writing.
+An example of a written analogy might be a phrase comparing your whirlwind schedule to being “busy as a bee,” or that searching for a lost object is akin to “finding a needle in a haystack.”

 Using a visual analogy can be an extremely creative way of visual storytelling.
 It’s also a lot of fun for both the audience and the filmmaker.
 Let’s try it out.
-If you saw this picture of a monkey sleeping in a tree, can you guess what the filmmaker is trying to tell you?
-Is a character lazy?
+If you saw this picture of a monkey sleeping in a tree, while the main character’s voice describes himself, can you guess what the filmmaker is trying to tell you?
+Is the character lazy?
 Not real bright?
-It could mean any number of things actually, depending on context.
+A veterinarian work works at a zoo?

 Visual analogies will add compelling ideas to your film to make the audience think.
 Audiences love to have their mind’s expanded as they watch an artistically done video.
 As we have learned, quality visual STORYTELLING is the most important aspect for creating videos audiences like to watch.